Search

 How do you leverage advanced data science capabilities, such as artificial intelligence and machine learning, to drive innovation and improve healthcare outcomes?

-We are still in the process of building our foundational data infrastructure to implement widespread algorithms aimed at enhancing clinical performance, we are making significant strides.
+We are still in the process of building our foundational data infrastructure to implement widespread algorithms aimed at enhancing clinical performance, but we are making significant strides.
 We’re first addressing the lack of quality information at the surface level, meticulously delving into our databases, including financial data and surgical scheduling, to extract valuable insights.

 Could you highlight a recent project or initiative you’ve led that has had a notable impact on your organization’s performance or patient care?